lpratt30/pr12/README.md

  - Parses the request for header to determine if valid request
  - If valid request, calls the user provided handler to go to the file path and transfer data across
 	 - Is called by the handler to send the header of its response to the client and transmit the data to client
+	 - Has functions gfs_send and gfs_send_header which are called by users handler
  - If invalid request, send a response to the client telling them
- - Shutdown() connection with client and continue serving
+ - Shutdown() connection with client and cleanup memory
+ - Continue serving new requests

 get file client: